g-jgreen/documentation/content/rule_patterns/no_data.md

 ![image](/rules/no_data/no_data1.png)

 {{% alert info %}}
 We used **eviction policy** on the delay sensor, which means that we will reset `Triggered` state once it is fired.
-That way we can search for multiple cases when the stream data stays above the threshold value.
 {{% /alert %}}

 {{% alert info %}}